-An interactive multimedia exhibit will enable visitors to enhance their appreciation of the content and context of the Millennium Embroidery and increase insight into the architecture, environment, flora, fauna and cultural heritage of the village and surrounding area.
+An interactive multimedia exhibit will create a uniquely powerful means of educating, informing and inspiring visitors of all ages enhancing their appreciation of the content and context of the Millennium Embroidery and increasing their insight into the architecture, environment, flora, fauna and cultural heritage of the village and surrounding area.

-To build this we need to raise £2.25m, an investment which will repay itself many times over in the Gallery’s ability to enhance people’s lives.
+To build this new Center, £2.75M needs to be raised, an investment which will itself many times over in the Gallery’s ability to enhance people’s lives.

 If you would like to support our development and make a donation via our PayPal donate account please click on the Donate button below and follow the instructions.